racacax/mmstatus_public/README.md

 Tests are present in the tests folder.
 Run `make test` or `make testt` (with TTY) to trigger the tests.

 Note: pytest will create a database named mmstatus_test.
 If you don't use docker internal db image, user needs to have database creation permission.
+### Logs
+Logs are stored in the logs folder.
+A new file is created each day and logs are kept for 5 days.
+Each log line is a JSON.
+You can use tools like Log.io to monitor them in real time.
+You can also see them via command line with `make show_all_logs` command.

+You can also use `FILE="Your file" make show_logs` (e.g `FILE="get_matches" make show_logs`) to see logs for a special function only

+You can also filter logs by adding a grep pattern (for both show_logs and show_all_logs).
+E.g. : `PATTERN="WARNING" FILE="get_matches" make show_logs`